PixelogicDev/HypeVision/README.md

 ### How to use

-- Include how to instal Tesseract on machine
+- Include how to install Tesseract on machine
+- Include `.traineddata` file that includes PUBG font

 **_Coming Soon_**